 Give it a try.
 Do 3 sets of 5 Bridges and hold each Bridge pose for 5 breaths.
 Your booty will be burning.

 Triangle pose is a side bend and a half spinal twist pose.
 It helps to stretch many muscles all at once.

-This pose is great for someone wanting to lose weight as the twist action helps to “wring out” your intestines and help to improve digestion.
+This pose is great for someone wanting to lose weight as the twist-action helps to “wring out” your intestines and helps to improve digestion.

 11 Chair Pose (Utkatasana)

 It can feel kind of odd at first when you attempt to do Chair Pose.
 You might feel like it’s a pointless pose, but the key is to make sure your feet are pressing all four corners into the ground and to be actively tensing the muscles in your thighs.

 This allows you to strengthen your leg muscles while working on balance.
 The deeper you sit back into Chair pose the more challenging it is.

 It also helps to strengthen the muscles of the hips and lower back.

 Try to stay in Chair Pose for at least 5-10 breaths before moving on to your next pose.

 Crescent pose (or High Lunge Pose) is a heart-opening pose.
 It helps promote flexibility and strength in the legs and abdomen.
 It also works on your stability because you’re balancing on your back toes.